-Mark Brunell joined the Lions to serve as the team's quarterbacks coach in 2021.
-Since he concluded his playing career in 2011, he has served as the high school head coach and program director at the Episcopal School of Jacksonville (2013-20), mentor at the NFL Combine, Team Relations Director of the NFL Legends Community and sports analyst on WJXT in Jacksonville, Fla.
+Once Brunell concluded his playing career in 2011, he served as the high school head coach and program director at the Episcopal School of Jacksonville (2013-20), was the Team Relations Director of the NFL Legends Community and worked as a sports analyst at ESPN from 2014-16.

 After being selected by the Green Bay Packers in the fifth round (118th overall) of the 1993 NFL Draft out of Washington, Brunell embarked on a 19-year NFL career (1993-2011) with the Packers, Jacksonville Jaguars, Washington, New Orleans Saints and New York Jets.
 He appeared in 193 career games (151 starts) and completed 2,761-of-4,640 passes (59.5%) for 32,072 yards, 184 touchdowns and 108 interceptions for an 84.0 passer rating.
 He also added 513 rushing attempts for 2,421 yards (4.7 avg.) and 15 touchdowns.